 Summer on the Hudson (through September)

-The most prestigious honor for Broadway, the Tony Awards celebrate NYC theater in all its glory.
-Awards are given for live Broadway performances and productions, along with “special” awards like the Regional Theatre Tony Award and a Lifetime Achievement Award.
-The star-studded event presented by The Broadway League and the American Theatre Wing takes place in Manhattan and is aired live on network television.
+The most prestigious prize on Broadway, the Tony Awards celebrate NYC theater in all its glory.
+Trophies are given for live Broadway performances and productions, along with special honors like the regional theater award and lifetime achievement award.
+The star-studded event, put on by the Broadway League and the American Theatre Wing at Radio City Music Hall, is aired live on network television.

 Midsummer Night Swing.
 Courtesy, Lincoln Center

-Throughout the summer, Lincoln Center presents a number of annually recurring programs, each with a bit of a different theme.
+Throughout the summer Lincoln Center organizes a number of programs, each with a different focus.
 First up is Social Dance, which allows you to take dance lessons and try out your moves to live music under the stars.
-Outdoor Cinema and the BAAND Together Festival include film, dance, spoken-word events, family shows and specially commissioned works—all for free.
-And, finally, Mostly Mozart comprises performances of works by the acclaimed composer.
+The outdoor film series and BAAND Together Dance Festival include film, dance, spoken word, family shows and specially commissioned works—all for free.
+Finally, Mostly Mozart is made up of performances of works by the acclaimed composer.

 Summer Stage.
 Photo: Emily Goncalves

-Since 1986, SummerStage in Central Park has been a sure bet for great live music in a picturesque alfresco setting—for free.
-Though it started (and still takes place) in the park’s Rumsey Playfield, happenings now occur across the five boroughs in 12 parks from June through October, presenting almost 100 performances.
-The offerings of the annual outdoor performing arts festival series span all genres and brings renowned artists and rising stars from around the world to local neighborhood parks, presenting distinctly New York genres—salsa, jazz, and hip-hop—alongside indie, reggae, Afrobeat, soul, modern dance and much more.
+Since 1986 SummerStage in Central Park has been a sure bet for great live music in a picturesque setting—for free.
+Though it started (and still takes place) at Rumsey Playfield, the action now extends to around a dozen neighborhood parks across the five boroughs from June through October.
+The almost 100 performances span genres, with renowned artists and rising stars from around the world playing distinctly New York styles like salsa, jazz and hip-hop alongside indie, reggae, Afrobeat, soul and modern dance.

 Shakespeare in the Park.
 Photo: Joseph Moran